humblebeginning/grocery/README.md

 Usage:

-To consume a product page: php groceryMain.php <-u optional URL>
+To consume a product page, from the root: php groceryMain.php <-u optional URL>

 Help: